trevorbryant/awesome-controls/README.md

 [NICE Framework Overview](https://www.nist.gov/itl/applied-cybersecurity/nice/nice-cybersecurity-workforce-framework-resource-center)

   - [Certifications](https://www.nist.gov/document/illustrativemappingofcertificationstoniceframeworkversion10xlsx) - Illustrative mapping of certifications as created by the Health and Human Services Office of Information Security (OIS).
+  - [NICCS](https://niccs.us-cert.gov/workforce-development/cyber-security-workforce-framework) - A taxonomy and common lexicon to describe cybersecurity work, and workers, regardless of where, or for whom, the work is performed.

 ## Center for Internet Security